kneubert/EssBAR-KNIME-workflows/index.md

   - **GKN:** ```https://abibuilder.informatik.uni-tuebingen.de/archive/openms/knime-plugin/updateSite/nightly/```

 ![image](images/loaded_update_sites.png)
-First, work with the EssBAR Update site and select all the displayed packages  "**NGS applications**, **NGS QC features**" for installation and click on Next.
+First, work with the EssBAR Update site and select all the displayed packages  "**NGS applications**", "**NGS QC features**" for installation and click on Next.
 Accept the license agreements by checking the corresponding box and click on Finish.
 If a security warning pops up click install anyway:

 ![image](images/unsigned_content-warning.png)